RamaManoj/CS6230-EE20B148-EE20B128/README.md

 ### Steps to execute the code

-To run the functional simulation for the module using the provided testbench, just execute `compile.sh` in the terminal while in the `fpadder` directory.
+To run the functional simulation for the module using the provided testbench, just execute `compile.sh` in the terminal while in the `fpadd` directory.
 This command will automatically run the simulation.